Butterfly symbolism and meanings include angels, transformation, delicate beauty, immortality, fertility, joy, and other

 If you see a blue butterfly, think about how you are expressing yourself in the world.
 We are all constantly communicating, even if we aren’t speaking.
 It might be in facial expressions, how we carry ourselves, what we post on social media, or with silence.
 The blue butterfly spirit animal reminds you to choose your words with art and grace.

 Live in the Truth

 The blue butterfly reminds you to “speak your truth,” or, in other words, be your authentic self in the world.
 Self-expression is foundational to fulfilling our purpose in this lifetime.
 As the saying goes, “Speak out, even if you voice shakes.”
 The blue butterfly also reminds you that the truth will set you free.

-The color purple is a special color that combines the warm color of red with the cool color of blue.
-Striking this balance and creating something beautiful from this dichotomy is why purple is the color of peace.
-Purple also symbolizes devotion, aspiration, nobility, and wealth.
+Purple is a special color that combines the warmth of red with the cool of blue.
+Striking this balance and creating something beautiful from this dichotomy is why purple symbolizes peace.
+It also symbolizes devotion, aspiration, nobility, and wealth.

 Both your sixth and seventh chakras are shades of purple.
 Your sixth chakra, Ajna, is indigo, and your seventh chakra, Sahasrara, is red-violet.
 Your sixth chakra, located in your head, rules your mind and your third eye, or intuition.
 And your seventh chakra, located at the crown of your head, governs your super-conscious.

 If you see a purple butterfly, you are being called upon to tap into your higher power.
 Use your mind to connect to God, your higher power, and your spirit guides, through prayer or meditation.
 The purple butterfly is exalted.
 You are being asked to be greater than your thoughts and your perceived limitations.
-You are being reminded that there is more out there, and you are being asked to seek it out.
+You are being reminded that there is more out there, and you are being called upon to connect with the divine.